te-ce/instautomate/README.md

 This Project is based on [instauto](https://github.com/mifi/instauto), since the original project is not maintained anymore and out of date.

-Main goal here is to migrate to latest tooling (updated Puppeteer, eslint, prettier), migration to typescript and more readable and easier improvable codebase.
+Main goal here was to migrate to latest tooling (updated Puppeteer, eslint, prettier), migration to typescript and more readable and easier improvable codebase.
+Also added new features like muting followed users and generally keeping the features up to date with latest instagram changes.

 # Setup

-- Install Node 23.6.0 or higher
+- Install Node 21.0.0 or higher
 - Install dependencies `npm install`
 - Either use the [default config](config/default/options.ts) and fill out the credentials and/or adjust the other options as needed.
 Or duplicate the [default folder](config/default) and name it `config/your-config-name`.
 - First start needs to be run with password as second argument.
 For example: `npm run start default MyPassword`.